 Understanding their audiences

 Wiley seeks to understand their end users.
 You may have noticed that occasionally someone taking an Everything DiSC assessment online will be asked if they are willing to answer a few additional questions.
 These answers are used for continued research.
-In fact, these additional responses were used in the development of Everything DiSC Work of Leaders.
+Insights from this research are often shared on the Everything DiSC blog, Insights to Action.

 Look for these logos.